Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 • Reverse Fly

 Ordinarily, this exercise is done with dumbbells.
-However, if you do not have some, a resistance band works just as well.
+However, if you do not have some, a resistance band can be a practical alternative.

 2. Bend over and hold the band ends on each hand.